EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Demand characteristics?

 Research is hypothetical only.
-Do you really know how you will behave?
+Do you know how you will behave?
 What about individual differences in how close or long the partners had been together?
 Were they controlled?

-Women may choose emotional jealousy responses because they may believe that if their partner likes someone, then they are done for, as it will only be a matter of time.
-Men may choose the sexually jealous option as they believe women only really have sex when they are emotionally committed; thus, responses between the genders may actually be similar.
+Women may choose emotional jealousy responses because they may believe that if their partner likes someone, they are done for, as it will only be a matter of time.
+Men may choose the sexually jealous option as they believe women only really have sex when they are emotionally committed; thus, responses between the genders may be similar.

 Other A03

-Cultural differences in murder rates of wives by husbands and in the degree of anxiety felt in response to sexual infidelity by males suggest that factors other than those determined by evolution play a part.
+Cultural differences in murder rates of wives by husbands and the degree of anxiety felt in response to sexual infidelity by males suggest that factors other than those determined by evolution play a part.

 Forced-choice methodology does not allow participants to specify the level or quantity of their agreement.
 In Buss et al.'s (1992) original study, although more men were distressed than women by sexual infidelity (49 per cent compared to 19 per cent), 51 per cent of men were distressed by emotional infidelity, compared to women's 81 per cent - that is, more men were distressed by emotional than sexual jealousy, which goes against evolutionary theory.